oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/jacobi/README.md

 # `jacobi` Sample

-This is a small DPC++ code sample for exercising application debugging using Intel&reg; Distribution for GDB\*.
-It is highly recommended that you go through this sample *after* you familiarize yourself with the `array-transform` sample and the
+The 'jacobi' code sample is a small DPC++ code sample for exercising application debugging using Intel&reg; Distribution for GDB\*.
+It is highly recommended that you go through this sample *after* you familiarize yourself with the [array-transform](https://github.com/oneapi-src/oneAPI-samples/tree/bed8a563ace4a31d00a4f1055f65d680fa4fe0a8/Tools/ApplicationDebugger/array-transform) sample and the
 [Get Started Guide](https://software.intel.com/en-us/get-started-with-debugging-dpcpp)
 for the debugger.

 This sample contains two versions of the same program.
-One works correctly, but in the other one several bugs were injected.
+One works correctly, but in the other version, several bugs were injected.
 You can try to find and fix them using the debugger.

 | Optimized for       | Description